 Diana Phillips joined the CPH staff in 1998.
 She is the Senior Executive Secretary for Co-Directors, Dr. Charlene M. Dewey and Mr. William Swiggart.
 Except for a four month period in 1987, she has been an employee of Vanderbilt University Medical Center since 1977.
 She is a graduate of Aquinas College in Nashville, TN.
 She was a recipient of the Vanderbilt CREDO AWARD in June 2012.
 Click here for photos.

 Jim is the newest addition to the CPH team.
 He has been at Vanderbilt since 1998 and has been involved with graduate and medical students as a member of the Department of Microbiology and Immunology, the Office for Teaching and Learning in Medicine, the Medical Scientist Training Program, and the Center for Experiential Learning and Assessment.
 His educational and research interests include medical education, curriculum development, instructional programs, and cultural competency and diversity.
 Jim earned an Ed.D. in higher education Curriculum and Instruction and his dissertation research focused on perceptions of bias in medical school curriculum.
 He earned an M.Ed. from Vanderbilt University (Curriculum Development and Instructional Leadership), an M.S. from Southern Mississippi (emphasis on Public Administration), and a B.S. degree (Politics and Government) from Maryland.
-Jim’s Vanderbilt experience has been in developing and shaping curriculum, designing survey instruments, measuring educational outcomes, and designing and running medical simulations.

 Mr. Neufeld is a licensed addictions counselor who began working in mental health and addictions in 1979.
 The Vanderbilt Institute for Treatment of Addiction (VITA) employed him from its inception in 1984 until 2002.
 Mr. Neufeld is currently the program director of the Vanderbilt Comprehensive Assessment Program, for professionals in high accountability positions.
 Ron received the 2011 Credo Award at Vanderbilt University Medical Center.